DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |Lithology:||Intrusive granitic rocks|

 The granitic rocks of the Kaupanaukau Suite were part of the Champion Complex, a large polyphase intrusive mass located south of the Eastmain Group, and constituted the southern extension of the La Grande Subprovince (Card and Ciesielski, 1986).
 The name “Kaupanaukau Suite” was introduced by Bandyayera and Daoudene (2018) following the summer 2017 mapping campaign.
-This suite includes all of the late granitic rocks in the Champion Lake area that belong to the La Grande and Nemiscau subprovinces (Bandyayera and Daoudene, 2016; Bandyayera and Daoudene, in preparation).
+This suite includes all the late granitic rocks in the Champion Lake area that belong to the La Grande and Nemiscau subprovinces (Bandyayera and Daoudene, 2016; Bandyayera and Daoudene, 2018).

 The Kaupanaukau Suite consists of a package of granitic intrusions and granitic pegmatite that cut all the other Archean rocks in the region.
 It consists of three units: a pink biotite ± magnetite granite unit (nAkup1), a pink pegmatite and granite unit (nAkup2) and a pink granitic pegmatite unit (nAkup3).